bartbutenaers/node-red-contrib-ui-web-push/README.md

 8. The push service will forward our request to the device, where the browser app will call our background service worker.  *The advantage is that the dashboard doesn't has to be open, in order to be able to receive notifications!*

    Remark: at this point the service worker is not allowed to do lots of things, because first a user gesture is required...
-9. Our service worker will parse the request, and show a notification in the device's notification list.
+9. Our service worker will show a notification in the device's notification list.
 10. As soon as the user clicks on the notification, our service worker is called again.

-   Remark: due to the user interaction, the service worker is now allowed to do more (so it will now open the dashboard page) ...
+Due to the user interaction, the service worker is now allowed to do more (so it can now open the dashboard page) ...

 ## Example flow
 The following example flow should be enough to get you started with web push notifications: